 Granite countertops have had a long mainstay in the world of office and home furniture.
 It has almost become second nature for home and business owners to default to Granite at this point for all their countertop needs.
 You see it in homes all the time, in hospitals, offices, even on TV cooking shows!

 This naturally begs the question, why?
-You might be thinking to yourself, ‘Well hold on!
-I know this granite stuff is popular but come to think of it I really do not know why!’
+You might be thinking to yourself, ‘Well, hold on!
+I know this granite stuff is popular but come to think of it, I do not know why!’
 This much use also urges the question, is it as good as everyone says it is?
 Or are we just operating on pure hearsay?

 You might be amazed at what you did not know about this stone!

 There is a direct correlation between Granite’s high usage across the world and its many significant advantages.

 Did you know that every piece of Granite is unique from the other?
 I might buy a couple of slabs of the same color and texture, sure, but the unique veins that run through this beautiful stone are unmatched from one another.
 You could spend hours and hours sitting down working (or pretending to anyway!) and follow every unique pattern.
 Be it white Granite or any other variant, what you get with every piece is different from the other.

 I mean, this is probably the first thing you think of when you think of Granite, right?

 But did you know the specifics?
 See, Granite is not unbreakable, of course, but it is pretty scratch resistant.
 On the Mohs Hardness scale, Granite lands on a strong 7, with Diamond being a 10.
 So realistically, nothing is ever going to scratch your granite countertop.
 If you are thinking, “Where can I get some right countertops near me?
 Well, look no further!